Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/pick-keys.md

 ## How to pick an ORDER BY / PRIMARY KEY

-good order by usually have 3 to 5 columns, from lowest cardinal on the left (and the most important for filtering) to highest cardinal (and less important for filtering).
+Good `order by` usually have 3 to 5 columns, from lowest cardinal on the left (and the most important for filtering) to highest cardinal (and less important for filtering).

 Practical approach to create an good ORDER BY for a table: